RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## My Page
 - This page will be only visible to signed-in users.
 - Navbar will show this page with their username on it.
 For eg. For user: learner, it will appear as Learner's Page.
+- It contains two sections: User's profile update section and User's Lab Logs section

+### Profile Update
+- The User's personal page (my-page) features an 'update profile' button.
+- Clicking on this button shows 'edit-profile' page containing 'Update Profile' form and a 'delete account' form.
+- The update profile form enables the user to update their profile with: Brief-Bio and Profile image upload option.
+An image.
+- The form has 'Cancel' and 'submit' buttons.
+The Cancel button reloads the form with the previous data, while submit commits the form to the database.
+- User recieves a modal message upon form sumission.
+- The updated changes will appear on user's personal 'my-page'.
+- Details are shown [here](docs/features/profile_update.gif) in the link.

+- At the bottom of the 'edit-profile' page is the delete account form, enabling the user to close their account.
+- Selecting the 'delete my account' button opens a modal dialog, with a choice to the user to confirm the deletion.
+- Upon confirming deletion, their profile is deleted from the database and their user account made inactive.
+- After deletion, user cannot login using these credentials nor can they create the same username.
+- However, the user details will be still available in the admin panel, and if the admin chooses to make the profile active, it can be done.
+- Details are shown [here](docs/features/profile_delete.gif) in the link.

+### Lab-Log-Posts
 - If the user had no posted anything earlier, user will be shown that there are no posts and they can create.
 It will appear as shown [here](docs/features/my_page_no_posts.png)